TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Project Proposal/Project Proposal Specifications.md

 ![Gantt Chart](ArcAngel%20Gantt%20Chart.png)

-The capstone team has one academic year to design and develop a semi-autonomous drone for power line inspection, capable of detecting excessive corona discharge or arcing.
+The capstone team has one academic year to design and develop a semi-autonomous drone for power line inspection.
+The drone will be capable of detecting excessive corona discharge or arcing and may also incorporate a system to recharge from the transmission line.

 In the first semester, the focus will be on defining the project scope, breaking it into smaller tasks, and beginning the design process.